Xatunix/mlb-led-scoreboard/README.md

 - Added distinction for hits that result in RBIs: Single_RBI, Double_RBI, Triple_RBI
 - Changed many play names/abbreviations to work with my layout
 - Changed many pitch type names/abbreviations to work with my layout
-- Created an /animations folder where .gif animations for many plays exist (triggered using matrix gif playing utility which must be installed)
+- Created an /assets/animations folder where .gif animations for many plays exist (triggered using matrix gif playing utility which must be installed)
+- Added ability to display balls/strikes with circles instead of numbers (DISABLED, look for "cCount" booleon and set to "True" to re-enable)

 Game Display:
 - Moved the batter/pitcher info to the left so "AB:" "P:" are not taking up space